Design-and-Code/Quick-projects/CONTRIBUTING.md

       sh add-projects.sh vanilla https://github.com/Greeshma2903/links-card
       ```

+9. Add your Project name and a short description in the `Projects List` section in the [README](/README.md), under an appropriate language/framework.

-9. Track your changes ✔.
+10. Track your changes ✔.

    ```
    git add .
    ```

-10. Commit your changes.
+11. Commit your changes.

     ```
     git commit -m "Relevant message"
     ```

-11. Push the committed changes in your feature branch to your remote repo.
+12. Push the committed changes in your feature branch to your remote repo.

     ```
     git push -u origin <your_branch_name>
     ```

-12. To create a pull request, click on `Compare & pull requests`.
+13. To create a pull request, click on `Compare & pull requests`.

-13. Add appropriate title and description to your pull request explaining your changes and efforts done.
+14. Add appropriate title and description to your pull request explaining your changes and efforts done.

-14. Click on `Create pull request`.
+15. Click on `Create pull request`.

-15. Voilà!
+16. Voilà!
 You have made a PR to Quick Projects 💥.
 Wait for your submission to be accepted and your PR to be merged.

 > 📝
 >